A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 • Led scientific data and computational workflow initiatives in regulated R&D.

-• Worked on capacity planning, ML and NLP pipelines, Databricks integration, and internal AI/data platforms.
+• ML/NLP pipelines, Databricks integration, and internal AI and data platforms.

 Senior Software Developer